-Conditional tenders of payment are not an acceptable alternative to refinancing for Fannie Mae mortgage loans, regardless of whether they relate to a mortgage loan being serviced for Fannie Mae or to a mortgage loan that is being delivered to it.
+Conditional tenders of payment are not an acceptable alternative to refinancing for Fannie Mae loans, regardless of whether they relate to a loan being serviced for Fannie Mae or to a loan that is being delivered to it.
 Fannie Mae does not consider a refinancing to have occurred unless the mortgage debt is satisfied and the lien against the property is released.
 The only exceptions to this are

 If the transaction that permits the refinance to be documented by a consolidation, extension and modification agreement is related to an eMortgage, the seller/servicer must follow the applicable procedures in the Servicing Guide.

 use conditional tenders of payment as a refinancing alternative, or